jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 3. Consistency between browsers for basic, modern semantic styling.
 If also 'outdated' elements can easily be included (like `<b>`), then include it.
 4. Consistent related basic style between elements.

-This can be further improved with basic rules to ease styling:
+Further, for the developer experience, basic rules to ease styling is often needed:

 1. Normalizing elements for similar approach to restyle (including `form` related elements).
 2. General basic CSS rules that provides more intuitive behaviors when styling.

-These points should only be corrected if they can done so safely, not causing side effects, e.g., through inheritance.
-And, as mentioned, code that's too opinionated or styling that is often overwritten should be considered.
+It should only be implemented if it can done so safely, not causing side effects, e.g., through inheritance.
+And, as mentioned, code that's too opinionated or styling that is often overwritten should be carefully considered.
 Also, when natural, CSS custom properties can be provided to make adjustments easier.

 *The up-to-date full breakdown of a resulting code draft follows.*